malone00edu/project_2/README.md

 Input: 'ls *.c'
 <br>Output: should list all files with *.c extensions (testing wildcards)

+Input: 'ls * /*.c'
+<br>Output: Go to all directories in the current, and prints all the .c files. (use cd .. and then do this command so we guarantee there is a directory for it to look at)

+Input: 'ls m*.c'
+<br>Output: Lists files that start with m and end with .c extension

 Input: 'ls > redirect.txt'
 <br>Output: should put the results of ls in redirect.txt folder (testing redirects -cat the new file when testing )